Incogn1toBro/BlueTeam-Trainer/BUILD.md

 **Note this IP — call it `<VICTIM_IP>`.** Update `backend/.env` on the Analyst VM if it differs from what you guessed.

-Make sure the Victim still has temporary internet access at this stage — the setup script downloads PowerShell modules.
+Make sure the Victim still has temporary internet access at this stage (the setup script downloads PowerShell modules).

-## 3.2 Disable Tamper Protection (manual GUI step — critical)
+## 3.2 Disable Tamper Protection (manual GUI step — CRITICAL)

 Microsoft does not allow scripted Tamper Protection disable.
 You **must** do this in the GUI before running the setup script.